tmlkmcd/AoC-2022/2022/README.md

 ## Day 8

-0 Estimated completion time: ~70 minutes
+- Estimated completion time: ~70 minutes

 Tough one today.
 Both parts there was trouble getting the looping logic correct, part 2 I had trouble with because I misread the brief a few times before implementing it correctly.

+## Day 9

+- Estimated completion time: ~90 minutes

+Much of the delay was implementing the 'snapping' logic when a 'tail' piece has to move diagonally (and implementing various visualisations before I realised that was what the bug was).